-employees upon termination.
+Employees are granted vacation in varying amounts based on their length of service.
+Vacation leave accrual varies from 12 to 27 days per year.
+Sick leave accrual is 12 days per year.
+TWCC pays unused accumulated vacation to employees upon termination.
 Unused accumulated vacation is accrued as compensated absences.
-Sick leave, valued at \$330,133 at December 31, 2015, is available to employees in the event of illness-related absences, of which 40 percent is paid upon separation.
-The vested portion of which is also included in compensated absences.
+Sick leave, valued at \$273,100 at December 31, 2016, is available to employees in the event of illness-related absences, of which 40 percent is paid upon separation.
+The 40 percent vested portion of sick leave is included in compensated absences.